University of Texas System: Attempted academic and health institutions mergers

 In 2015, the UT System purchased 300 acres of land in the Houston area for $215 million for the development of a research campus, spearheaded by then-Chancellor William H. McRaven.
 While the UT System publicly denied plans to build a new university on the land, the land acquisition drew criticism from the University of Houston System and several Texas State Senators, notably John Whitmire, focusing on the UT System encroaching on the UH System, given the UT System's access to the Permanent University Fund, as well as the process by which the land was purchased.
 In 2017, the UT System announced it would be cancelling plans for the Houston campus.

 Students

+Racial and/or ethnic background

+Demographic information of the total student population at all UT system academic and health institutions compared to 2020 US Census data.

+Undergraduate student success metrics

+Reported 2022 statistics of Texas residents that attended UT system academic institutions.

 Administration

 The administrative offices are in Downtown Austin.
 The UT system approved moving the system headquarters in November 2012.
 Bonds from the UT System's endowment funded the construction of the new 19-story, 330000 sqft headquarters, which had a price tag of $102 million.
 The UT System planned to lease a portion of the facility for shops and other offices, with the approximately 200000 sqft remaining portion used for its own employees.
 The system headquarters opened on August 1, 2017.

 In July 2018, the Pentagon announced it had selected the UT System administrative building as the headquarters for the Army Futures Command, a new organization committed to coordinating modernization efforts and integrating innovation across the Army.